mattduguid/mcp-101/README.md

 # copy in any text files you want searched eg: *.pdf, *.md, *.txt, etc
 ```

-## create POC MCP server from content that is searched
+## create MCP server from content to be searched

 ```python
 from llama_index.core import VectorStoreIndex, SimpleDirectoryReader